 It’s important to reassure your clients that while expansive soils can be dangerous to a property’s foundation, it is not the end of the world.
 Plenty of homeowners in Texas and across the Southwest manage to live on expansive soil happily through a combination of vigilance and preventative measures.

 When it comes to understanding Texas soil, there’s no better partner than Perma-Pier.
-We’ve been a trusted partner to realtors for over 25 years, and we can help your clients understand more about their potential foundation issues.
+We’ve been a trusted partner to REALTORS for over 20 years, and we can help your clients understand more about their potential foundation issues.

 Click here for an in-depth overview of the different soil types found throughout Texas.
 Find the city your buyers are looking in and share the soil information for that city to help them understand how it could affect their foundation.